VET SC 7303BRW - Anaesthesia & Analgesia Rotation B

 Some out of hours and weekend work will be expected within the rotation period.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.This is a lecture free course.
 Students will participate in a variety of activities to allow for a broad exposure to the elements of this rotation.
 Students will be expected to prepare daily for their activities.
 An average day will consist of approximately 8 hours.
 There will be an expectation of some out-of-hours and weekend work throughout the rotation.

 Learning Activities SummaryRotations cover a continuous 3 week period.
-Within this time, students will be expected to attend tutorials and participate in the delivery of anaesthesia & analgesia requirements for the clinics and surgery as appropriate and required.
+Within this time, students will be expected to attend tutorials, practicals and participate in the delivery of anaesthesia & analgesia in the clinical and surgery cases as appropriate and required.

 The University's policy on Assessment for Coursework Programs is based on the following four principles: